A Missouri doctor’s death is steeped in mystery and speculation. Authorities aren’t talking

 Authorities have also not indicated how deeply they are looking into Forsyth’s connections to crypto.

-Online publications covering the industry quickly took note of his death, which was confirmed just seven weeks after authorities in the San Francisco area charged a tech consultant with the stabbing death of Cash App founder Bob Lee.
+Online publications covering the industry quickly took note of his death, which was confirmed just seven weeks after authorities in San Francisco charged a tech consultant with the stabbing death of Cash App founder Bob Lee.
+Prosecutors believe the killing occurred over a dispute involving the suspect’s sister.

 John and Richard Forsyth founded Onfo LLC, what they called a “network mining” venture, in 2018.
 At that time, Onfo’s website said account holders could earn credits without putting up cash, by referring others to the company.